 We can't guarantee that the artwork will be as unique as your non-fungible token, but you can customize the frame to your own personal style across hundreds of different profile and mat combinations.

-And we can guarantee that each framed photo is printed on premium, Archival Matte or Lustre Photo paper using pigment inks that won't fade for centuries.
+And we can guarantee that each framed photo is printed on premium, Archival Matte, or Lustre Photo paper using pigment inks that won't fade for centuries.

 Read more about how we make sure your images are printed to the highest quality standards so that your framed art looks its best.

-If you are looking for creative way to display more of your collection, you can also combine up to five images inside one of our customizable collage picture frames.
+If you are looking for a creative way to display more of your collection, you can also combine up to five images inside one of our customizable collage picture frames.